DannyBen/snapcrawl/README.md

 Features
 --------------------------------------------------

-- Crawls a website to any given depth and save screenshots
+- Crawls a website to any given depth and saves screenshots
 - Can capture the full length of the page
 - Can use a specific resolution for screenshots
 - Skips capturing if the screenshot was already saved recently